-Here’s everything you need to know to make the most out of your visit to The Blue Room Theatre.
+Here’s everything you need to know to make the most out of your visit to The Blue Room Theatre, and you can check out specific information about our COVID-19 Safety Plan here.
 We look forward to welcoming you.

 Find us at 53 James St, Northbridge in the Perth Cultural Centre.